 Mark Elliot Zuckerberg is an American internet entrepreneur and computer programmer, who is most famous as the founder of social networking website Facebook.
 He is currently the CEO and Chairman of Facebook; as CEO, he draws a salary of only $1.
-As of July 2014, Zuckerberg’s net worth is estimated to be $47. billion.
-He is also the sixth richest person in the world.
+As of 2017, Zuckerberg’s net worth is estimated to be $56. billion, making him the 5th richest person in the world.

 From 2010, Zuckerberg has featured in Time Magazine’s ‘Person of the Year’ list as one of the most influential and richest in the world.
 Since 2011, he has been ranked as the topmost influential Jew in the world by The Jerusalem Post.

 Zuckerberg created and launched Facebook in association with Harvard University friends and students, Andrew McCollum, Eduardo Saverin, Chris Hughes, and Dustin Moskovitz from the dormitory rooms of the University.
 They soon introduced the website in other campuses in the country and later moved to California.
 Within a short span of time, Facebook became popular all over the world, thereby making Zuckerberg a billionaire at the age of only 23 years.
 Facebook breached the 1 billion users mark in 2012 and thus became the third largest entity after China and India, in terms of total population.
 Over the years, Zuckerberg has been involved in litigations with several people, including those of the founding group, who wanted a share of the Facebook wealth as per their involvement during the initial stages of development.

 The 2010 Hollywood film, ‘The Social Network,’ is based on the development and growth of Facebook.
 Zuckerberg’s character in the movie was portrayed by actor Jesse Eisenberg.